Digital Advertising Targeting: How Specific Should Your Audience Be?

 But there’s a catch.
 Your solution is used by the IT department.
 And check out the audience breakdown:

 Oops.
-Nearly nine in ten of your “targets” isn’t a relevant buyer.
+Nearly nine in ten of your “targets” aren’t a relevant buyer.
 So let’s make it more precise!

 After playing whac-a-mole for a bit, we’ve created a half-decent audience.
 There’s some overlap, since ops plays into purchase decisions.
 But in general, this would hit your buyers: